ChrisLeon84/S-P-500---Toy-Model/README.md

 where W<sub>t</sub> is a Wiener process (basically, a continuous random walk).

 Two important variables correspond basically to rate of return and voltaility (&mu; and &sigma;<sup>2</sup>).
 First, I guessed them by qualitatively matching with S&P500.
-Interestingly, later I looked in the literautre and others got empirical numbers from end-of-week historic data and it matched quite closely to my crude method.
+Interestingly, later I looked in the literautre and others got empirical numbers from end-of-week historic data and it matched quite closely to what I got.

 Putting these numbers in and generated a simulation for a 10 year period.
 I then tried to see if you can use parameter estimation from the first 5 years to predict the next 5 years.
 This was done using,